kamalsalitra95/DataCamp_SQL_Projects/README.md

 - **Social connectedness (SCS test scores)**
 - **Acculturative stress (ASISS test scores)**
-- **Length of stay in the host country**

-Using PostgreSQL, we analyze how the **length of stay** impacts mental health scores for international students.
+- **Length of stay in the host country** we analyze how the **length of stay** impacts mental health scores for international students.

 ---